dgroomes/stackoverflow-look-back/README.md

 * Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
 * Clean up the References.
 Organize MDN links together.
+* DONE Embed the "browserDescriptor" into the RPC Framework so that it may use it to instantiate the correct concrete sub-classes of RpcServer and RpcClient.
+Because there are multiple contexts (background, popup, content script, and web page), I think its useful to save the browserDescriptor in storage.
+    * DONE Create an `rpc-background-init.js` file.
+This should have a function to take the browserDescriptor as a parameter and save it to storage with some name like "rpc-browser-descriptor".
+The "rpc-" prefix should be used as a convention to make it clear that this property is owned and operated by the RPC framework and not by the app code.
+There should be another function to instantiate the `BackgroundToContentScriptRpcClient`.
+This would be a "factory" function.
+I assume there will be a Chromium-specific and Firefox-specific versions of this client in the near future.
+      * DONE Create an `rpc-storage.js` file that has functions to get and save the browserDescriptor

 ## Finished Wish List items